 City breaks.
 As much as they’re about culture for me, they’re also about food.
-Getting to try the traditional cuisines from exactly where it all started and from the people who know how to prepare it and serve it best, is always top of my list of things to do – it’s all about the things to eat!
+Getting to try the traditional cuisines from exactly where it all started, from the people who know how to prepare it and serve it best, is always top of my list of things to do.
+It’s all about the things to eat!

 I bet you’re not shocked there.